jenkinsci/winstone/README.md

 * [openjdk8](http://repo.maven.apache.org/maven2/org/eclipse/jetty/jetty-alpn-openjdk8-server/9.4.11.v20180605/)
 * [conscrypt](http://repo.maven.apache.org/maven2/org/eclipse/jetty/jetty-alpn-conscrypt-server/9.4.11.v20180605/)

 The jar must be included using the option: ``` --extraLibFolder=extra ``` (path to a directory containing the jars)

+With Java9+ you do not need anymore to include the ALPN jar in the bootclasspath but only the jar jetty-alpn-java-server in the ``` extraLibFolder ```

 ## Development
 If you have some unit test failures you may add an interface/ip alias such